Do you want to invest in real estate, but you don’t want to deal with the hassle of buying, selling, or managing a property?

 Buying Real Estate Notes Option 3: Note Funds

-Another option is to engage in note investing as part of a larger fund.
+Another option for real estate note investing is doing so as part of a larger fund.

 The two primary types of funds are: